tzlaine/small_wg1_papers/P3117_extending_conditionally_borrowed.md

 To increase the interoperability of the templates in `std::ranges` and to avoid unnecessary wrapping, we should make as many views `borrowed_range`s as is reasonable.
-It is probably unreasonable to do so if there is a significant cost invovled.
+It is probably unreasonable to do so if there is a significant cost involved.
 To make a view a `borrowed_range` means moving its state out of the view itself, and into the iterator instead.

 Note that moving state to the iterator is not sufficient to guarantee